Welcome to the CoveragesDWG web

 This Twiki as well as the corresponding email list

-provide a public forum for communication.
+provide information about the standards, including tutorials and the authoritative specification sources.
+Further, it constitutes a public forum for communication.
 Anyone can edit this wiki, but, of course, responsibly.
 Instructions can be found on the TWiki Text Formatting Rules

 The Coverages.DWG does not directly revise OGC standards